ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 	$effect(() => {
 		// reruns if `count` or `double` changes console.log({ count, double })
-		// also runs when the component unmounts return () => console.log('🧹 cleanup')
+		// also runs when the component is removed return () => console.log('🧹 cleanup')
 	})
 </script>